 - Print out the clues – just make sure you print to either A4 or Letter and click on shrink to fit.
 I have tried so they should print on both sized paper.

-- Paper or Card – the printables work better on cardstock, however, we never have any in, so we just use normal printer paper and they work perfectly.
+- Paper or Card – the printables work better on cardstock (this is the one we use), however, normal printer paper will work perfectly.

 - Scissors – to cut the clues, I have purposely kept the clues big, but of course, you can fold them if they need to fit in somewhere small.